sparkletown/sparkle/README.md

 # npm run firebase emulators:start --only functions
 ```

-**Note**: You might need to emulate the firebase functions locally before the server can properly start.
-If you have issues using/editing the actual staging functions, try that.

-**Note**: If you're interested in setting up the project to run in your own environment but you're still unclear about how to do that feel free to open an issue asking for assistance.

 ### Stripe

 **Note**: Stripe is NOT REQUIRED unless you will be testing ticketing integration.